yoyosource/YAPION/docs/examples/basics/Serialization.md

 }
 ```

-The serialization code will look something like this:
+The serialization code then looks the same as in the example above:

 ```java
 import yapion.hierarchy.types.YAPIONObject;